maciej-ka/learning-notes/aws.md

 and we change value in that for example database module

 #### Compute Plain
 Anything that computes something.
 Lambdas, ECS
 anything that can act
 we create assume role for that service

+#### Common language
+Terraform Modules don't mention exact service names.
+That's on purpose, a terraform module is more
+an abastract description of what "database means to us"

+Compute Plane will require policies
+Used in Lambdas, ECS
+anything that can act, may need Assume Role

 #### Node / service separation
+two types of roles
+Roles for services: Assume Role
+Roles for nodes
+what is important is separation of these two

+Node may need permission to mount a volume
+or do other cluster related operations

+But in case service needs to connect to SQS
+we don't want to give that permission to Node

 Main point is separation between node and service.
-In contrast, VPS (Virtual Machines) doesn't have that separation.
+In contrast, VPS (Virtual Machines) doesn't have
+that separation.

-There may be even separation between execution and service separation all this is example of how annoying VCS can be
+There may be even separation between execution and service separation
+all this is example of how annoying VCS can be

+#### AWS two ECS roles
+one used to start containers
+one used to perform container work

 #### Resource
 Resource is anything that can exist

 this goes to ...
 difference between Terraform and Pullumi

+Terraform has predefined roles

 #### Parameter store
 they are way to say:
 "put it here, let me access it later"

 #### If you use terraform